 Being a Social Enterprise not only allows us to donate the packages like Barbara had intended, it also allows us to create a positive social impact on those providing the support to parents through education.
 Social Enterprises don't rely on fundraising or donations to achieve their mission, it is instead achieved through trade and sales of services, products, and goods.

 From the sale of Care Packages we are able to fund packages that are donated to partnered healthcare providers, which are then passed on to bereaved women and couples.
-Proceeds from sales are used to both fund donated packages and further develop the organisation, making it a Non-profit organisation.
+Proceeds from sales are used to both fund donated packages and further develop the organisation.

 To read more about being a Social Enterprise and what this means, click Here